 The most easterly portion of the peninsula is where you’ll find most Stanley Park attractions, a far stretch from its early existence as a graveyard and a patch of land cleared for a sawmill.

-The main venue the Brockton Oval is a throwback to Canada’s colonial past and still plays host to cricket and rugby games.
-In fact, many legendary batsmen like Donald Bradman have visited the site.
+When considering what to see in Stanley Park the Brockton Oval is right up there, a throwback to Canada’s colonial past that still plays host to cricket and rugby games.

 There is then of course the famous Brockton Lighthouse (1914) which has seen its fair share of misery and heroics in the current-heavy waters below.